View from the bottom on the high-expert DH on the west-side trails. Photos and initial review by Bruce on July 29, 2021. Updated May 23, 2023.

 the main loop.

-Juniper Rush is an intermediate DH-only trail that forks away from the
+Juniper Rush is an intermediate DH-only (signed as expert) trail that forks away from the main

-main loop at mile 0.6 of the ride.
-It hooks around to the right at
+loop at mile 0.6 of the ride.
+At the entry it hooks around to the right and descends around

-rejoins the main loop just a few feet before the entry into the main loop.
+just a few feet before the trail fork for the main loop.